-The Company is organized into two sales geographic areas within one operating segment consisting of China and the Americas.
+The Company has sales in two geographic areas within one operating segment consisting of the Americas and outside of the Americas.
 These regions are organized to manage sales and distribution channels and are currently not maintained or managed as operating regions.

-Income taxes
+I) Income taxes

 Income tax expense comprises current and deferred tax.
-Current tax and deferred tax are recognized in the consolidated statement of operations and comprehensive loss except to the extent that it relates to items recognized directly in equity or in other comprehensive income ("OCI").
+Current tax and deferred tax are recognized in the consolidated statements of comprehensive loss except to the extent that it relates to items recognized directly in equity or in other comprehensive income ("OCI").